rdawg-pidinst/schema/schema.rst

    being used to register the instrument PID.
 In the case of ePIC, the value of `identifierType` would be "Handle".

+.. [#schemaversion] The value of `SchemaVersion` is defined to be equal to the version number for each release version of the schema.

 Criteria for adding and classifying properties
 ----------------------------------------------